Bylaw Compliance & Services

 Bylaw Office Hours: Monday to Friday 8:30 a.m. to 4:30 p.m.

-Complaints must be initiated in person, by written complaint (e-mail or letter), by phone or through the complaint form below.
+Complaints must be initiated in person, by written complaint (e-mail or letter), by phone.

 A complaint with respect to an alleged contravention of a municipal bylaw must provide: